zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

               .. type:: string

-            - The payment method is enabled.
+            - The payment method is activated and ready for use.

           * - ``disabled``